henyxia/open-bastion/README.md

 Open Bastion is an open source project of bastion.
 Its aim is to be the single entrypoint of all infrastructure servers.

-For more general information aboutbastion, see the [Wikipedia article](https://en.wikipedia.org/wiki/Bastion_host).
+For more general information about bastions, see the [Wikipedia article](https://en.wikipedia.org/wiki/Bastion_host).

 # License